Semidefinite Relaxations for Robust Multiview Triangulation: The robust case

 \subsection{Rounding in the non-tight case}

 For non-tight cases the optimal $\hat Z$ will have rank of at least 2, which means we can't recover the optimal solution $\hat z$ for the original problem \cref{eqn:qcqp}.
 However we can still construct an approximate solution through a rounding procedure.
-We start by setting $\hat z$ to be the eigenvector corresponding to the minimal eigenvalue, normalized such that $\hat z^TE\hat z = 1$ as in \cref{eqn:qcqp}.
+We start by setting $\hat z$ to be the eigenvector corresponding to the minimal eigenvalue, normalized such that $\hat z^TE\hat z = 1$.
 We then apply a different procedure for each problem depending on the constraints.
-For \cref{eqn:triangulation-sdr} we triangulate the resulting $\hat x_i$ (which in this case will generally not satisfy the epipolar constraints) using the linear method from \cite{HARTLEY1997146} after rounding the smallest singular value of the data matrix to 0.
+For \cref{eqn:triangulation-sdr} we triangulate the resulting $\hat x_i$ (which in this case will generally not satisfy the epipolar constraints) using the linear-eigen method from \cite{HARTLEY1997146}.
 For \cref{eqn:robust-triangulation-relaxation} we do the same except that we first determine the inlier parameters $\hat \theta_i$ by rounding the corresponding entries of $\hat z$ to 0 or 1.
-For \cref{eqn:triangulation-fractional-relaxation} and \cref{eqn:robust-triangulation-fractional-relaxation} we compute the best-fitting tensor product decomposition of $\hat z$ using a singular value decomposition, as described in \cite{VanLoan1993KroneckerDecomp} and use the same method as in the epipolar case for determining the inlier parameters.
+For \cref{eqn:triangulation-fractional-relaxation} and \cref{eqn:robust-triangulation-fractional-relaxation} we compute the best-fitting tensor product decomposition of $\hat z$ using a singular value decomposition as described in \cite{VanLoan1993KroneckerDecomp} and then use the same method as in the epipolar case for determining the inlier parameters.